 - Black pepper

-- 3 tbsp chives chopped
+- 3 tablespoon chives chopped

 - 50 g fresh spinach

-- 2 tbsp plain Greek yogurt heaped
+- 2 tablespoon plain Greek yogurt heaped

 - Heat the oil in a large saucepan, and add the onion and garlic.
 Cook over a medium-low heat for 5 minutes, stirring regularly, until fairly soft.
 Add the peas, broccoli and asparagus, and then pour over the vegetable stock.
 Season with plenty of black pepper (you will also need some salt if you used low sodium stock).